Roblox/creator-docs/content/en-us/luau/control-structures.md

 ]]
 ```

+## Control Keywords

 ### Breaking Loops

-To force a loop to end, use the `break` command.
+To force a loop to end, use the `break` keyword.
 The following code sample shows how to break an infinite `while`—`do` loop.

 ```lua
 local secondsElapsed = 0